rmuch/ClamAV.Managed/README.md

 http://www.clamav.net/mirrors.html.
 Databases will be named main.cvd, daily.cvd,
 bytecode.cvd, safebrowsing.cvd in the root directory of the mirror.
 More information about obtaining ClamAV databases can be found on the ClamAV website.

+### ClamAV.Managed.PowerShell Cmdlets

+To use the cmdlets provided by ClamAV.Managed.PowerShell, use the `New-ClamEngine` cmdlet.

+1. Use `Import-Module` to load the ClamAV.Managed.PowerShell library.
+Assume we have created a directory C:\ClamAV-Managed\, containing ClamAV.Managed.dll, ClamAV.Managed.PowerShell.dll, libclamav.dll and a subdirectory containing definitions datases called `db`.
+We're now ready to proceed.
+   `Import-Module C:\ClamAV-Managed\ClamAV.Managed.PowerShell.dll`
+2. Create an instance of the ClamAV engine.
+   `PS C:\> $eng = New-ClamEngine -WithDatabase C:\ClamAV-Managed\db`
+3. If you didn't provide a `-WithDatabase` parameter to `New-ClamEngine`, use `Load-Database` to load a definitions database.
+   `PS C:\> Load-Database -Engine $eng -Path C:\ClamAV-Managed\db`
+4. To scan a file:
+   `PS C:\> Scan-File -Engine $eng -Path C:\File.exe`
+5. To scan a directory:
+   `PS C:\> Scan-Directory -Engine $eng -Path C:\Directory\`

+`Load-Database` will, by default, look for databases in the `db` subdirectory of the directory containing the ClamAV.Managed.PowerShell dynamic library.
+However, you may specify a path manually with the `-DatabasePath` parameter.

 ## Samples